- Page Count: 387

 Both playful and seductive, The Night Circus, Erin Morgenstern’s spell-casting debut, is a mesmerizing love story for the ages.

-The writing here was straight up gorgeous, but the story was kind of mysterious and hard to pick out at times.
-I really loved Bailey, Poppet, & Widget and the aesthetic of the circus!
+I loved Bailey, Poppet, & Widget and the aesthetic of the circus!
 The circus itself felt like the main character, which was really neat.
-But it was also rather elusive at times… I couldn’t even pinpoint what exactly the whole competition was until about 70% because it was unclear what the rules were or what they were even competing for:
+But I couldn’t even pin down exactly what the whole competition was until about 70% because it was unclear what the rules were or what they were even competing for:

 I confess, I don’t fully understand the point, even after all this time.”